OKKW/Thor/README.md

 # DogClassifier
 Me and a friend built a dog classification app for iOS and Android.
-This code is a sample of my contribution.
+This code is a sample of the API used in the app.

-I also build an API using an improved model which uses FastAPI and Gunicorn.
+I also built a faster API using an improved model which uses FastAPI and Gunicorn, to be uploaded.